Sz0gun/learn-2-learn/README.md

-Oto zaktualizowana i poprawiona wersja pliku README, uwzględniająca, że jest to Twój pierwszy projekt do portfolio, który jest w fazie wczesnej implementacji:

----

-### Learn to Learn API - Telegram Bot
+# Learn to Learn API - Telegram Bot

 **Project Overview**

 This project is my first portfolio project, where I am developing a Telegram bot that processes PDF files.
-The bot extracts both text and images, and performs further processing on each.
+The bot extracts both text and images and performs further processing on each.
 The main goals of this bot are to:
 - Convert extracted text into speech using a Text-to-Speech (TTS) engine.
 - Enhance the quality of extracted images using the Real-ESRGAN model.
 - Enable interaction with users through Telegram chat, where they can upload PDF files and receive the processed outputs.

 The bot will also leverage **OpenAI's GPT** for conversation management, allowing users to answer quiz questions and get feedback on their responses.
 This project is still in its early stages of implementation.

+---

 ### Key Features (Planned)
 - **PDF Processing**:
   - Extract text and images from PDF files for further processing.

 - **Text-to-Speech (TTS)**:
   - Convert extracted text from PDF files into speech, providing users with an audio output.

 - **Image Enhancement**:
   - Improve the quality of extracted images using the Real-ESRGAN model for high-resolution output.

 - **User Interaction via Telegram**:
   - Users will interact with the bot by sending PDF files through Telegram.
 The bot will process the files and return enhanced images and text-to-speech results.

 - **Conversation Context with OpenAI**:
   - Use OpenAI's GPT model to maintain conversation context and allow users to answer quiz questions with feedback on their responses.

+---

 ### Technical Stack & Setup